1. Are you eligible to buy a property in Portugal?

 While Portugal has long been a popular country for overseas property hunters, particularly British buyers, the UK’s decision to leave the EU has created uncertainty over whether the process will be as straightforward in the near future.
 Currently, there are no restrictions on foreign property ownership in Portugal and non-EU citizens can get a five-year residency permit (known as a ‘Golden Visa’) if they buy a property worth a minimum of €500,000.
 These have been a popular method of buying property in Portugal from abroad and have significantly boosted the Portuguese property market.

-If you are a British buyer in Portugal and you are able to move and become resident there before the UK leaves the EU, you will be able to remain in Portugal with all the benefits that British expats currently experience in the country.
+If you are a British buyer in Portugal and you are able to move and become a resident there before the UK leaves the EU, you will be able to remain in Portugal with all the benefits that British expats currently experience in the country.
 While assurances have been made to protect the rights of UK residents in the EU and vice versa, we will not know the full details until the UK’s exit from the EU.
 This is, of course, an area that is very important to our clients and we are keeping a close watch on Brexit developments and what they mean.

 Beware Brexit: Potential implications for British buyers

 One potential impact that Britain leaving the EU could have on buying a home in Portugal is that mortgages could become higher to obtain.
-Some non-EU purchasers are viewed as higher risk by lenders in the country than those from inside the EU.
+Some non-EU purchasers are viewed as having higher risk by lenders in the country than those from inside the EU.
 Whether British buyers will fall into this ‘higher risk’ category once the UK finally completes its divorce from the Union remains to be seen.
 The likelihood, though, is that the Portuguese authorities are not going to want to lose British property purchasers at a time when confidence is finally returning to the country property market.
-We’re keeping a close eye on what happens next and the implications for property buyers, homeowners and expats in Portugal and throughout the EU.
+We’re keeping a close eye on what happens next and the implications for property buyers, homeowners, and expats in Portugal and throughout the EU.

 2. Why do you want to buy property in Portugal?

 Are you looking for a holiday home?
 A property with investment potential?
-Somewhere to live in at a later date?
+Somewhere to live at a later date?

 Your own individual reason for your purchase should play a huge part in your investment decision.
 If you’re looking for a property with investment potential, research which areas have property markets that have performed consistently well in previous years.